ceejbot/opsbot/README.md

 ### `respond(str, callback)`

 A function that takes a string and a node errorback.
 The callback must respond with a text string containing the response.
+You may also return a promise if you wish.

 ### `help()`